vaib-dev/Courses/5-dbms/7-ordbms.md

 <img src="https://danchak99.files.wordpress.com/2014/07/er_10061.jpg" height="" width="">

 ## Collection Types
+Collection types are the common variations of data collections, such as:

 ### 1. Nested Tables
-- Nested table is a table within a table.
-- An ordered group of items of type TABLE are called nested tables.
+ An ordered group of items of type TABLE are called nested tables.
+Nested table is a table within a table and some of its properties are:

 - Nested tables can contain multiple columns.
 - Nested tables are unbounded, ie., it can grow in size.
 In other words, we don’t specify the maximum size as we do for other data types.
 - Within the database, nested tables can be considered one-column database tables.
 Oracle stores the rows of a nested table in no particular order.
 But, when you retrieve the nested table into a PL/SQL variable, the rows are given consecutive subscripts starting at 1.
 That gives you array-like access to individual rows.